- Can't tell

 Do not use this medication if you are allergic to atomoxetine or if you have glaucoma.

-Do not use atomoxetine if you have used an MAO inhibitor such as isocarboxazid (Marplan), tranylcypromine (Parnate), phenelzine (Nardil), rasagiline (Azilect), or selegiline (Eldepryl, Emsam) within the past 14 days.
+Do not take atomoxetine if you have used an MAO inhibitor such as isocarboxazid (Marplan), tranylcypromine (Parnate), phenelzine (Nardil), rasagiline (Azilect), or selegiline (Eldepryl, Emsam) within the past 14 days.
 Serious, life-threatening side effects can occur if you use atomoxetine before the MAO inhibitor has cleared from your body.

 Some ADHD medicines have caused sudden death in children and adolescents with serious heart problems or congenital heart defects.
-Tell your doctor if you have any heart problems.

 You may have suicidal thoughts or behavior while taking atomoxetine.
 Watch for symptoms of depression, unusual behavior, or thoughts of hurting yourself.
 Your doctor may need to check you at regular visits while you are taking this medication.